What is a Contingent Beneficiary?

 What are the Benefits of Naming Contingent Beneficiaries on Financial Accounts?

-Adding beneficiaries or contingent beneficiaries to financial accounts, especially with regards to insurance policies and inheritance, is generally recommended for account holders.
+Adding beneficiaries, either primary or contingent, to financial accounts, especially with regards to insurance policies and inheritance, is generally recommended for account holders.
 Such a practice avoids unnecessary probate expenses or delays for the heirs to receive the proceeds.

 Even if primary beneficiaries are listed, it is always important to formulate a backup plan just in case the primaries are not able to meet the predetermined conditions.
 Failure to name or elect any beneficiaries will cause all assets or wealth left by the deceased to go to his estate, which may severely limit the potential benefits that the heirs may receive.